rashidzeb/linux-fim-tool/README.md

 ---

-## How it compares to Tripwire and OSSEC
+## Comparison with Tripwire and OSSEC

 | | linux-fim-tool | Tripwire | OSSEC |
 |---|---|---|---|